Acute Aortic Dissection

 Up to one third of patients with acute aortic dissection may have their diagnosis missed.
 [8] Factors that contribute to an initial missed diagnosis of aortic dissection include female sex, the absence of back pain, and/or the presence of extracardiac atherosclerosis.
 Patients whose aortic dissection was initially missed also tend to have more imaging studies and longer time to surgery; however, these do not appear to affect adjusted long-term all-cause mortality.
 [8]

-The mortality rate from aortic arch dissections is about 10-15%, with significant neurologic complications occurring in another 10% of patients.
-The mortality rate is influenced by the patient's clinical condition.
+Mortality from aortic arch dissections is about 10-15%, with significant neurologic complications occurring in another 10% of patients.
+The patient's clinical condition influences mortality.

 Type A dissections

-The development of more impermeable grafts, such as woven Dacron, collagen-impregnated Hemashield (Meadox Medicals, Oakland, NJ), aortic grafts, and gel-coated Carbo-Seal Ascending Aortic Prothesis (Sulzer CarboMedics, Austin, Tex), has greatly enhanced the surgical repair of thoracic aortic dissections.
+The development of more impermeable grafts, such as woven Dacron, collagen-impregnated Hemashield, aortic grafts, and gel-coated Carbo-Seal Ascending Aortic Prothesis, has greatly enhanced the surgical repair of thoracic aortic dissections.

-With the introduction of profound hypothermic circulatory arrest and retrograde cerebral perfusion, the morbidity and mortality rates associated with this highly invasive surgery have decreased.
+With the introduction of profound hypothermic circulatory arrest and retrograde cerebral perfusion, morbidity and mortality associated with this highly invasive surgery have decreased.

 Dissections involving the arch are more complicated than those involving only the ascending aorta, because the innominate, carotid, and subclavian vessels branch from the arch.
 Deep hypothermic arrest usually is required.
 If the arrest time is less than 45 minutes, the incidence of central nervous system complications is less than 10%.